 Book Flights to a City Linked to a Major Hub

 One great hack for cheaper airfare, if your travel involves a major airport hub, is to book a ticket to a city linked to that hub.
 The ticket will be much cheaper and, as you will be routed through the hub anyway, you get off there.

 Alternatives to Flying

-If you can let go of traveling somewhere by plane, you can save a lot of money by using buses, trains and taxis, said Stephan Jacob, IT lead for a travel agency.
-He recommended using the websites Rome2rio.com, “a trip planner that maps out all available transportation options between destinations in major cities and countries;” and RideGuru, “an online tool that helps compare taxi and rideshare services so you can find the most economical choice for you.”
+If you can let go of traveling somewhere by plane, you can save a lot of money by using buses, trains and taxis.
+You could use websites like Rome2rio.com, a trip planner that maps out all available transportation options between destinations in major cities and countries;” and RideGuru, “an online tool that helps compare taxi and rideshare services so you can find the most economical choice for you.”